CyberLions/cyberdefense/Linux/secure_solaris.md

 sudo rm -f pf.conf
 sudo touch pf.conf (firewall won't work with the default configuration, must be changed)
 ```
-3. Add rules for http and ssh, deny all other, allow all out
+3. Add rules for http and ssh and block the rest
 ```
 # sudo vim pf.conf
-ext_if="net0"
+ext_if = "net0"
+trusted_hosts = "192.168.1.0/28"

 set reassemble yes no-df
 set skip on lo0
-block return in log all
+block log all
-block out all
-scrub in all
-antispoof quick for $ext_if
+antispoof for $ext_if

-block in quick inet6
+pass proto icmp all
-pass in quick inet proto tcp from any to $ext_if port 22 pass in quick proto tcp from any to $ext_if port 80 pass out quick on $ext_if proto tcp to any port 22 pass out quick on $ext_if proto tcp to any port 80 pass inet proto icmp icmp-type echoreq
+pass in proto tcp from $trusted_hosts to $ext_if port 22 pass in proto tcp from $trusted_hosts to $ext_if port 80 pass out on $ext_if proto tcp from $trusted_hosts to any port 22 pass out on $ext_if proto tcp from $trusted_hosts to any port 80
 ```

 ## Users on system
 1. Remove any uneeded users or suspicious accounts
 ```
 who -ua
+w
-pkill -KILL -u <user>
+kill -9 -u <user>
+kill -9 <uid>
 ```
-2. If an account is needed, add or update the password
+2. If an account is needed, add or update the password (frequently)
 3. Look for accounts without passwords
 ```
 cat /etc/shadow | awk -F: '($2 == "") {print $1}'